 Lander at SXSW 2012

-SXSW Interactive 2012 was bigger and better than ever before.
+SXSW Interactive 2012 was bigger and better than ever before for Lander.
 Making Sense – including Chief Ideation Officer Jonathan Baldovino, Chief Product Officer Nacho Caldentey and CEO Cesar DOnofrio – was at the festival in force.

 Here’s the low-down on some of the best sessions we attended.